Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 [heat]: technical_report_graphs/heat_map.png

-- My baseline scores for each class of outcomes, Over, Under, and Push, for the past 5 NBA seasons, are represented in the below plot.
-Pushes occur much more infrequently than the other outcomes, occurring in about 1.4% of games.
+- Pushes occur more infrequently than the other outcomes, occurring in about 1.4% of games, compared to around 49% for Over and Under outcomes.

 ![][frequency]